Interacting holes in Si and Ge double quantum dots: from a multiband approach to an effective-spin picture: Pseudospin representation of the one-- and two--hole states

 \subsection{Two--hole states}

 The four lowest two--holes states in the pseudospin--$1/2$ representation are obtained from Eqs.~\eqref{Singlet Bz}, \eqref{Triplet + Bz}, \eqref{Triplet 0 Bz} and \eqref{Triplet - Bz} by applying the approximations \eqref{freezing orbital} to the single--hole orbitals that constitute the two--hole orbitals.
-Equivalently, the same states can be obtained by writing the singlet and triplet states for the two pseudospin--$1/2$ single hole states,
+Equivalently, they can be obtained by writing the singlet and triplet states in terms of two pseudospin--$1/2$ single--hole states as follows,